CumulusNetworks/docs/content/cumulus-linux-42/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 weight: 40
 toc: 3
 ---
+{{%notice warning%}}

+In Cumulus Linux 4.2.0, the default password for the *cumulus* user account has changed to `cumulus`.
+The first time you log into Cumulus Linux, you are **required** to change this default password.
+Be sure to update any automation scripts before you upgrade by installing the Cumulus Linux image.
+Cumulus Linux provides command line options to change the default password automatically during the installation process.
+Refer to [Additional Installation Options](#additional-installation-options).

+{{%/notice%}}

 You can install a new Cumulus Linux image using {{<exlink url="http://www.onie.org/" text="ONIE">}}, an open source project (equivalent to PXE on servers) that enables the installation of network operating systems (NOS) on bare metal switches.